How to Restrict WordPress Content to Paid Members

 If you copy the link and open it in your browser, you’ll see this checkout page:

-The section on the right displays the details about your plan.
+The section on the right displays the details of your plan.
 The description you added for your plan on the Add Plan page will be shown here.
-Make sure it’s clear and descriptive of what the user will get in this subscription.
+Ensure it’s clear and descriptive of what the user will get in this subscription.

 If you’ve set up a free trial period, as I’ve, you’ll see $0.00 as the Total.
 This is fine!
 Your customer won’t be charged anything right now, but their credit card will be saved.
 They will be charged when the free trial is over.